-Account reviews include the monitoring of equity, fixed income, and cash levels for each account by investment objective (asset allocation) and investment policies, the concentration of any security in an account including funds, individual securities positions, and the investment rating of any bond held in the account.
+Account reviews include the monitoring of equity, fixed income, and cash levels for each account by investment objective (asset allocation) and investment policies, the concentration of any security in an account, individual securities positions, and the investment rating of any bond held in the account.
 Account reviews also occur on a non-periodic basis when changes in client objectives and policies and individual issue circumstances occur.
 For example, a fixed income security downgrade to below investment grade levels may trigger a portfolio review.
 When client guidelines specifically state the time frame a downgraded bond may be held, the bond will be sold within that time frame.

 Meetings are held with the client, before investing begins, to determine the objectives of the portfolio.
-It is the Adviser's practice for portfolio managers to meet regularly with clients to ensure stated and written objectives are being met and, if warranted, to discuss changes.
+The Adviser meets regularly with clients to ensure stated and written objectives are being met and, if warranted, to discuss changes.